MarcusRisanger/Food/italian/ragu_alla_bolognese.md

 * Use hand minced chuck steak instead of beef mince
 * Use hand minced pork neck instead of pork mince
 * Use bacon instead of pancetta in a pinch...
 * Use 1 fennel instead of the yellow onion if you are onion intolerant.
+Just use the "white meaty part".

 [Mutti Polpa]: https://mutti-parma.com/products/polpa/